-Stephanie Moss, Georgia Part C Coordinator Debbie Coleman, BCW Coordinator for North Georgia Health District 1-2 system is implemented under Part C of the Individuals with Disabilities Education Act (IDEA).
+Stephanie Moss, Georgia Part C Coordinator Debbie Coleman, BCW Coordinator for North Georgia Health District 1-2 comprehensive, familycentered, coordinated, multidisciplinary system that provides early intervention services to infants and toddlers with disabilities or developmental delays and their families.
+The BCW system is implemented under Part C of the Individuals with Disabilities Education Act (IDEA).
 Georgia has participated in Part C of IDEA since 1987.
 BCW is administered by the Georgia Department of Human Resources, Division of Public Health, Family Health Branch.
-For families of eligible infants and toddlers.
-BCW provides a window of opportunity for their children to their fullest potential.
-For professionals, BCW is the chance to give infants and toddlers, whose brains are growing quickly, the opportunity to gain skills, and the chance to teach families to help their children learn these skills.
+For families of eligible infants and toddlers, BCW provides a window of opportunity for their children to these skills.
 It is the collaboration between families and professionals that makes BCW so unique.